tulamili/bin4tsv-2018/README.md

 Installation :
   1. Requires Perl 5 installation beforehand.
 5.1 is minimum, 5.14 or more is desirable.
   2. The simplest way to use my software is just copy and paste each of the programs of my software.
+  3. Full installation is downloding the whole and adding the PATH of each of directory where the program files of my software exists.
+But this may require faliarity of basic command line using knowledge.
   3. Some of the programs I created requires additional installation of necessary libraries from CPAN.
        (The error message would show that the additional installation is necessary when you use the program.)